Snowflake-Labs/sfguide-agentic-ai-for-asset-management/content_library/global/sales_templates/quarterly_client_letter.md

 *[200-250 words discussing portfolio composition, recent changes, and strategic positioning]*

+### Top Holdings

-**Top Holdings**: Your portfolio's largest positions include [Company 1], [Company 2], and [Company 3], representing [XX%] of portfolio value.
+Your portfolio's largest positions include [Company 1], [Company 2], and [Company 3], representing [XX%] of portfolio value.
 These holdings reflect our conviction in [investment theme] and demonstrate [quality characteristics].

+### Recent Activity

-**Recent Activity**: During the quarter, we [added to/initiated/trimmed/exited] positions in [specific securities] based on [investment rationale].
+During the quarter, we [added to/initiated/trimmed/exited] positions in [specific securities] based on [investment rationale].
 These changes align with our strategy of [strategic approach] whilst maintaining [risk management consideration].

+### Sector Allocation

-**Sector Allocation**: The portfolio maintains [overweight/underweight/neutral] positioning in [specific sectors], reflecting our view on [market outlook or strategic theme].
+The portfolio maintains [overweight/underweight/neutral] positioning in [specific sectors], reflecting our view on [market outlook or strategic theme].
 This allocation balances [growth objectives] with [risk management priorities].

 ⚠️ **Concentration Note**: [If applicable, note any positions >6.5% with specific percentages and monitoring approach]